-- Special openings: sliding window, dormer windows with UPVC and Aluminum - Skylights-Study and details of different types of skylights. - Materials Study: Plastics as a building material, types, properties and uses of plastics such as polycarbonates, acrylics, PVC polymer films, and fiber reinforced plastic, glass reinforced plastics.
+- Special openings: Casement windows. sliding window UPVC - Skylights-Study and details of different types of skylights. - Deck mounted balcony and new inventions. - Materials Study: Plastics as a building material, types, properties and uses of plastics such as polycarbonates, acrylics, PVC polymer films, and fiber reinforced plastic, glass reinforced plastics.
 Application and details.